Why energy storage?

-The PUD has installed three battery storage systems as part of a multi-year program aimed at transforming the marketplace and how utilities manage grid operations.
+The PUD has installed battery storage systems as part of a multi-year program aimed at transforming the marketplace and how utilities manage grid operations.
 These battery storage systems are the first to be built using the cutting-edge Modular Energy Storage Architecture (MESA).
 The PUD’s first battery storage system is a pair of lithium-ion battery storage systems located at a utility substation near the PUD’s Operations Center.
-A second system, a 2.2 MW/8 MWH vanadium flow battery storage system was installed in early 2017 in a utility substation in downtown Everett near the PUD’s Headquarters.
-The third energy storage system is a 1 MW/1.4 MWH lithium-ion battery storage system, part of the new Arlington Microgrid and Clean Energy Technology Center.
+A 1 MW/1.4 MWH lithium-ion battery storage system was installed as part of the new Arlington Microgrid and Clean Energy Center.

 The installations are designed to improve reliability and the integration of renewable energy sources, which are rapidly growing in the Pacific Northwest.